store_mall_directoryStarting a Business Methodology

 Cost is recorded as a percentage of the economy’s income per capita.
 It includes all official fees and fees for legal or professional services if such services are required by law or commonly used in practice.
 Fees for purchasing and legalizing company books are included if these transactions are required by law.
 Although value added tax registration can be counted as a separate procedure, value added tax is not part of the incorporation cost.
 The company law, the commercial code and specific regulations and fee schedules are used as sources for calculating costs.
 In the absence of fee schedules, a government officer’s estimate is taken as an official source.
-In the absence of a government officer’s estimate, estimates by incorporation lawyers are used.
-If several incorporation lawyers provide different estimates, the median reported value is applied.
+In the absence of a government officer’s estimate, estimates by incorporation experts are used.
+If several incorporation experts provide different estimates, the median reported value is applied.
 In all cases the cost excludes bribes.

 Paid-in minimum capital

-The paid-in minimum capital requirement reflects the amount that the entrepreneur needs to deposit in a bank or with a third-party (for example, a notary) before registration or up to three months after incorporation and is recorded as a percentage of the economy’s income per capita.
-The amount is typically specified in the commercial code or the company law.
+The paid-in minimum capital requirement reﬂects the amount that the entrepreneur needs to deposit in a bank or with a third-party (for example, a notary) before registration or up to three months after incorporation and it is recorded as a percentage of the economy’s income per capita.
+The amount is typically speciﬁed in the commercial code or the company law.
 The legal provision needs to be adopted, enforced and fully implemented.
 Any legal limitation of the company’s operations or decisions related to the payment of the minimum capital requirement is recorded.
 In case the legal minimum capital is provided per share, it is multiplied by the number of shareholders owning the company.
-Many economies require minimum capital but allow businesses to pay only a part of it before registration, with the rest to be paid after the first year of operation.
-In Turkey in June 2015, for example, the minimum capital requirement was 10,000 Turkish liras, of which one-fourth needed to be paid before registration.
-The paid-in minimum capital recorded for Turkey is therefore 2,500 Turkish liras, or 11.0% of income per capita.
+Many economies require minimum capital but allow businesses to pay only a part of it before registration, with the rest to be paid after the ﬁrst year of operation.
+In Turkey in June 2017, for example, the minimum capital requirement was 10,000 Turkish liras, of which one-fourth needed to be paid before registration.
+The paid-in minimum capital recorded for Turkey is therefore 2,500 Turkish liras, or 7.8% of income per capita.